itskingori/sanaa/docs/index.md

 ### Releasing

 1. Create a tag (`git tag`) and push the tags to remote (`git push --tags`).
-2. CI pipeline will detect the tag and create a [GitHub release here][releases].
+2. CI pipeline (i.e. Travis CI) will detect the tag and create a [GitHub release here][releases].
 To note:
    * Tags matching `x.y.z` will be marked as final releases.
    * Tags matching `x.y.z-*` will be marked as pre-releases.
    * Tags not matching either of the above, will be ignored and assumed to be